Why Pursue a Career in Accounting?

 What Career Options Do you Have with a master’s degree in Accounting?

 Those that study has and do well in school will have a myriad of great jobs waiting for them upon graduation.
-Here are some top jobs that those with a master’s degree in accounting may consider pursuing.
+Here are some top jobs that those with an online master’s degree in accounting may consider pursuing.

 - Auditor: An auditor inspects financial records or accuracy.
 There are many different types of accounting auditors including, international, external, governmental, and forensic.
 The auditor may be responsible for making sure taxes are files, organizing financial statements, and making sure all best-practices are being adhered to.